mwalbers1/Data-Analytics-Bootcamp/car-statistical-analysis/README.md

 2 Lot2              1500.
 1500     7.47   2.73
 3 Lot3              1496.
 1498.
 170. 13.0
 ```

+The overall variance (across all lots) of 62.29 is below the threshold of 100.
+However, the variance reported among the individual lots shows that Lot 3 has a lot of variability.

 Lot 3 has a variance of 170 which exceeds the variance threshold of 100.
 So therefore, the current manufacturing data does not meet the variance specification in which the suspension coils must not exceed 100.